 The latest Institute of Air Quality Management (IAQM) guidance14 provides guidance to development consultants and environmental health officers on how to assess air quality impacts from construction.
 The IAQM guidance provides a method for classifying the significance of effect from construction activities based on the 'dust magnitude' (high, medium or low) and proximity of the site to the closest receptors.
 The guidance recommends that once the significance of effect from construction is identified, the appropriate mitigation measures are implemented.
-Experience has shown that once the appropriate mitigation measures are applied in most cases the resulting dust impacts can be reduced to negligible levels.
+Experience has shown that once such measures are applied dust impacts can generally be reduced to negligible levels.